 Welcome Thanksgiving!
-It is my favorite holiday, surprise, surprise.
+It is my favorite holiday!
 I love going by myself to the store and buying food treasures for the holidays.
 One of the most fun things to buy are bags of cranberries.
 Oh how I love cranberries, and making cranberry sauce.
 A few years ago I made my own for the first time.
-I guess I never did before because I really do like that jellied stuff in the can, but the recipe in this post has more texture because of the bits of berries, and it’s sweeter too.
+I guess I never did before because I really do like that jellied stuff in the can (you can find my recipe for that here), but the recipe in this post has more texture because of the bits of berries, and it’s sweeter too.
 And it’s so fun to make, watching the cranberries pop and the mixture congeal.
 I get so excited, like I’m watching a movie waiting for the plot to thicken, except I’m watching my cranberry mixture thicken.
 Alright, I’m easily amused, but I promise it’s fun to watch.

 Each year, I also make sugar-frosted cranberries, which mimic snow-kissed holly berries.
 Encrusted in shell of sugar, the outside sparkles like twinkling lights.
 When you bite into the cranberry you taste the sweet, crispy outside, then on then POP!
 The inside gives a tangy bite — the layers work perfectly together to make a absolutely addicting combination.
 My little daughters love to help me make these treats.
 We started a fun tradition with these cranberries.
 Hurray for Thanksgiving!